wp-plugins/dukapress/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.1 =
+This is primarily a bug fix release meant to make DukaPress run better and without any issues.
+The ability to turn off PDF invoices, in particular, will solve the issues of the "make payment" button not working for many people.

 = 2.0 =
 Our most major release to date, featuring tons of bugfixes and many new features.